 Antisocial personality disorder treatment is very challenging.
-In fact, according to the National Institute of Mental Health (NIMH), antisocial personality disorder is one of the most difficult of the personality disorders to treat successfully.
+In fact, according to the National Institute of Mental Health (NIMH), antisocial personality disorder is one of the most difficult of personality disorders to treat successfully.
 People with antisocial personality disorder rarely seek or want treatment.
 They usually don’t admit to themselves or others that they have a condition that requires attention.
 Often, the only reason they start therapy is due to a court order.

-Certain behavioral therapy techniques may have potential to help deal with the symptoms of antisocial personality disorder, such as those that reinforce appropriate behaviors and apply negative consequences to inappropriate ones.
-And, although no specific medications for treatment of antisocial personality disorder exist, when other mental health disorders are present, the practitioner will often treat them by prescribing medication.
+Certain behavioral therapy techniques may have the potential to help deal with the symptoms of antisocial personality disorder, such as those that reinforce appropriate behaviors and apply negative consequences to inappropriate ones.
+And, although no specific medications for the treatment of antisocial personality disorder exist, when other mental health disorders are present, the practitioner will often treat them by prescribing medication.

 Antisocial Personality Disorder Therapy

 Antisocial personality disorder therapy consists of various types of psychotherapy, talk therapy, and group therapy.
 Cognitive behavioral therapy (CBT) represents one approach that holds promise.
 CBT uses behavior modification techniques that may help individuals with antisocial personality disorder adjust their distorted thinking patterns and related negative behaviors.

 People with this disorder usually haven't had any emotionally stable relationship experiences in their lives.
 A committed, compassionate therapist who establishes a strong trusting therapeutic relationship might be the first person with which the client has ever experienced a positive interpersonal engagement.